 The Truth Behind Clara’s Mystery

-The major story-arc of the second half of Series 7 was the unveiling of Clara’s mystery and how she encountered and died after meeting the Doctor in different points in time and space.
-This mystery left us hanging from the show’s return in ‘The Bells of Saint John’ all the way up until the finale.
-As it was eventually revealed in ‘The Name of the Doctor’ she had in fact jumped into the Doctor’s time-stream within his grave on Trenzalore in order to protect his entire life from the evil of the Great Intelligence who also had entered the time-stream in an attempt to wipe away all of the Time Lord’s victories.
-This act from Clara splintered herself into thousands of different versions, each of them landing at different points in the Doctor’s life and protecting him from certain harm and giving him a helping hand.
+The major story arc of the second half of Series 7 was the unveiling of Clara’s mystery and how she encountered and died after meeting the Doctor at different points in time and space.
+This mystery left us hanging from the show’s return in ‘The Bells of Saint John’ up until the finale.
+As it was eventually revealed in ‘The Name of the Doctor’ she had in fact jumped into the Doctor’s time-stream within his grave on Trenzalore to protect his entire life from the evil of the Great Intelligence who also had entered the time-stream in an attempt to wipe away all of the Time Lord’s victories.
+This act from Clara splintered herself into thousands of different versions, each of them landing at different points in the Doctor’s life protecting him from certain harm and giving him a helping hand.
 We discovered that it was in fact Clara who aided the First Doctor and Susan Foremen in stealing the TARDIS and escaping Gallifrey in the first place.
 This was (at least in my eyes) a satisfactory conclusion to her short, mysterious arc.

-Throughout the entire build-up for Series 7 (going back to last year even) there were questions and confusions over River Song’s involvement within the episodes.
-After having such a heavy driven arc with her in Series 6, it was understanding that she would be used less for Series 7.
+Throughout the entire build-up for Series 7 (going back to last year even), there were questions and confusion over River Song’s involvement within the episodes.
+After having such a heavy-driven arc with her in Series 6, it was understood that she would be used less for Series 7.
 This time she merely appeared twice, once for the mid-season finale ‘The Angels Take Manhattan’ and then ‘The Name of the Doctor’.
 In the finale her appearance occurred after her death seen within ‘Silence in the Library/Forest of the Dead’ and now she was a mere echo of her former self, a ghost in fact appearing on the sidelines and giving Clara information (as she was the only one who could apparently see her).
 As it turned out the Doctor could see her all along but resisted speaking to her until the end because he thought it would hurt him too much.
 The Doctor doesn’t like endings but this time he was forced to face his demons and finally give River a proper farewell.
 Whether or not this is her last appearance is yet to be seen but we can safely say from her point of view at least this was her last encounter with the Doctor.

 Caroline Skinner Departs and Brian Minchin Enters

 For reasons still not fully explained, Caroline Skinner left her post as Executive Producer after a mere series within the job.
 This was a shame as she had worked well with Moffat in bringing a new sense of excitement to the show through the episodes of Series 7.
 Faith Penhale took over the job for the 50th Anniversary Special ‘The Day of the Doctor’ before Brian Minchin became the new Executive Producer alongside Moffat from ‘The Time of the Doctor’ onwards.
-He seems very excited over the job and has great plans for the shows future and direction.
+He seems very excited about the job and has great plans for the show’s future and direction.

 The Name of the Doctor Leaked